-BRIAN: Mark, thank you very much.
+BRYNA: Mark, thank you very much.
 Stay here.
-Hi my name is Bryna Helfer.
+Hi, my name is Bryna Helfer.
 I'm the Deputy Assistant Secretary for Public Engagement and we just wanna, Mark, I guess I we just want to go back.
 We've been getting some questions about the elements, and I was wondering if you might just spend a little bit of time talking about your vision for the elements and what goes into some of these elements.
-That would be awesome, thanks.
+If you could, that would be awesome, thanks.

 MARK: Sure.
 So, in urban automation oftentimes when people talk about automated vehicles they talk about it in a singular, linear sense.
 We actually think that urban automation goes beyond just the urban, beyond the automated vehicle.
-The moving of goods through automation, the moving of people through automation, and how it interacts with the sharing economy, how it interacts with connected vehicles, and how it interacts with this sensor based infrastructure that's either in the city already or is being developed by the city.
-So the important part about the technology elements is that we're not looking for just another connected vehicle pilot.
+The moving of goods through automation, the moving of people through automation, and how it interacts with the sharing economy, how it interacts with connected vehicles, and how it interacts with this sensor-based infrastructure that's either in the city already or is being developed by the city.
+So, the important part about the technology elements is that we're not looking for just another connected vehicle pilot.
 We're not looking for just an automation pilot.
-We're looking for how these these different technologies work together.
+We're looking for how these different technologies work together.
 The innovative approaches, if you go through them, we have a very lengthy description in the notice of funding opportunity as to what they all mean.
-But if you look at the connected, involved citizens, it's important that we get through urban delivery and logistics, etc. Finally the Smart City elements, the smart land use, etc., are very, are described are key elements.
+But if you look at the connected and involved citizens, it's important that we get through urban delivery and logistics, etc. Finally, the Smart City elements, the smart land use, etc., are very, are described.
+And those are key elements.

 Wanted to introduce Secretary of Transportation now who will talk a little bit about the Smart City Challenge.

-KEVIN: Thank you Secretary Fox, and thank you, Mark Dowd.
-As the secretary just mentioned to remind you that you can sign up online for the December 15th in-person Smart City forum here at USDOT.
+KEVIN: Thank you Secretary Foxx and thank you, Mark Dowd.
+As the secretary just mentioned, I want to remind you that you can sign up online for the December 15th in-person Smart City forum here at USDOT.
 He did mention that there will be an online option also.
 Please go to www.transportation.gov/smartcity that's www.transportation.gov/smartcity.
-Ladies and gentlemen, thank you very much again for joining us.
+Ladies and gentlemen, thank you very much again for joining us today.